oli123314/train-tracks/README.md

  - main.py | Entry point.
 Ideal location to visualize trakcs and preform calculations
  - card.py | Program of central object track.
 Other methods could be made.
  - global_variables.py | Parameters, initialization, and many functions.

+Note that many artifacts in these files are not finished.